Updated July 15, 2020

 - Dreamers and Doers Podcast- Each week, our podcast highlights a Dreamer and Doer, someone who dreams BIG and pursues their dream.
 In just 30 minutes, you'll feel inspired and encouraged to pursue your dreams!

 - Raising Little Leaders- A time for little leaders from infant-10 years old, to experience an unforgettable story time, enjoy interactive activities, and to develop their leadership skills through meaningful lessons.
 This happens through combining live-streamed content and the digital learning platform.
-Next Story Time: April 25th, 2020 from 10:00 am-11:00 am
+Next Story Time: June 13th, 2020 at 9:00 am on Facebook Live and Youtube Live.

 Mary Abbott Children's House

 Abbott House is open and responding to all referrals from LE and DHS for forensic interviews.
 Program staff has been modified to two employees (1 forensic interviewer and 1 advocate) who are doing two week shifts and then alternating with the other forensic interviewer and advocate.
 We have modified our interview times so that only one family is in the house at a time and are allowing an hour in between interviews to disinfect and clean.